Happy elderly couple with pets and birds in a sunny garden

 Fish

-The phrase “at the right age” matters because retirement itself includes many different stages.
-A new retiree at 62 may have different physical abilities and plans than someone at 78.
-The best pet choice often changes with age and health.
+The phrase “at the right age” matters because retirement is not a single stage.
+A new retiree in their early 60s may have very different energy, health, and plans than someone in their 70s or 80s.
+The best choice often depends less on age alone and more on ability, lifestyle, and support.

-If you are active, enjoy walking, and expect to stay mobile, a dog may be a good fit.
-In that case, you can choose an adult dog with manageable energy rather than a puppy with intense needs.
-Adult dogs often adapt quickly and can offer strong companionship.
+If you are physically active, enjoy walking, and expect to stay mobile, a dog may be a strong option.
+In this case, an adult dog is often a better choice than a puppy.
+Adult dogs are usually calmer, more settled, and easier to integrate into a quiet home.

-If you are somewhat active but want less physical strain, a cat or older dog may be more suitable.
-An adult cat, especially one with a calm temperament, can provide companionship without requiring outdoor exercise.
+If you are active but want less strain, a cat or older dog may be more suitable.
+An adult cat, especially one with a calm temperament, can offer companionship without requiring outdoor exercise.
+An older dog with a gentle nature may also be manageable if your walking routine is realistic.

-If standing for long periods, lifting, or frequent outdoor trips is difficult, it is wise to choose a pet with lower physical demands.
-Cats, fish, or some small animals may be preferable.
-For dog lovers, consider a very calm older dog with minimal exercise needs, provided you have support for walks and care when needed.
+If standing, bending, lifting, or frequent outdoor trips are difficult, it makes sense to choose a pet with lower physical demands.
+Cats, fish, and some small animals may be better options.
+If you love dogs, a very calm older dog may still work, but only if you have support for walks and basic care when needed.

 • More predictable temperament